pavelm14/lab_miscellaneous/molecular_clock/README.md

 **ORC**: This package implements the Optimised Relaxed Clock model, which performs optimisations of the uncorrelated relaxed clock ([Douglas et al. 2021](https://doi.org/10.1371/journal.pcbi.1008322)).
 Please, read more about phylogenetic clock models to fully understand different models and the importance of comparing them (e.g., strict vs. relaxed clocks).

 To install BEAST2 packages, launch BEAUti and go to the tab *File* -> *Manage Packages*.
-Once you install or upgrade the BEAST2 packages of interest, restart BEAUti to fully incorporate the package options in the interface.
+Once you install or upgrade the BEAST2 packages of interest (**bModelTest** and **ORC**), restart BEAUti to fully incorporate the package options in the interface.

 ![BEAUti Package Manager](https://github.com/pavelm14/lab_miscellaneous/blob/main/molecular_clock/BEAUti_PackageManager.png)